Hop (film): Home media

 Universal Pictures Home Entertainment released Hop on DVD and Blu-ray on March 23, 2012.
 Physical copies include featurettes and games, with a short film Phil's Dance Party.

 Theme parks

-Starting in April 2011, characters from the film would appear at Universal Studios Florida and Universal Studios Hollywood for shows and meet and greets to help promote the film.

-The film would get its own unit in Universal's Superstar Parade at Universal Studios Florida in May 2012, before it would be replaced by a Secret Life of Pets-themed unit in November 2016.
+Starting in April 2011, Hop characters would appear at Universal Studios Florida and Universal Studios Hollywood for shows and meet and greets to help promote the film.
+It would also get its own unit in Universal's Superstar Parade at Florida in May 2012, before it was replaced by a Secret Life of Pets-themed unit in November 2016.

 Reception

 Box office

 Hop earned $108.1 million in the United States and Canada and $80.4 million in other countries, for a worldwide total of $188.5 million.
 It was the 39th-highest-grossing film of 2011.
 To date, Hop is the lowest-grossing film released by Illumination.

 In the United States and Canada, Hop was released on April 1, 2011.
 It earned $11.5 million on its first day.
 The film debuted earning $38 million across 3,579 theaters.
 Its second weekend earnings dropped by 42 percent to $21.7 million, and followed by another $11.1 million the third weekend.
 Hop left theaters by August 19, 2011, making it the year's 25th-highest-grossing film.